yoctometric/Acies/README.md

  - Navigate to dev/ and run `python main.py`
  - If everything is working properly, acies should open in a new window

+## Usage
+ - Place lines with the line tool
+ - Edit line proprties with the edit tool
+ - Add orbs to lines with the orb tool

 Created by Will Cunningham, Sam Waggoner, Dylan Haughton, Michael Wilkinson, and Callen Shaeffer